alexandraborge/microblog/ternary_operator.md

 Ternary Operators thave 3 parts.
 - The condition
-- Result if the condition evaluates to true
+- The result if the condition evaluates to true
-- Result if the condition evaluates to false
+- The result if the condition evaluates to false

 ## Example